FailAcademy/learning/wdp-ws-vancouver/_slides/week-11/04-intro-to-wordpress-slides.md

 # Why WordPress?

-* It powers ~25% of the top 10 million websites
+- It powers ~30% of the top 10 million websites
-* More non-English than English downloads of WP
+- More non-English than English downloads of WP
-* Very extendible via many different APIs
+- Very extendible via many different APIs
-* Backward compatibility
+- Backward compatibility
-* The back-end UI does not suck
+- The back-end UI does not suck

+???

+WordPress percentage changes often and is displayed on wordpress.org

 ---

 # Just for Blogs?

-* WordPress allows us to create **custom post types** and **custom taxonomies**, and also has a host of other features that make it far more CMS-like than it used to be
+- WordPress allows us to create **custom post types** and **custom taxonomies**, and also has a host of other features that make it far more CMS-like than it used to be
-* Some people even use it as an application platform...
+- Some people even use it as an application platform...

 ---

 # .org vs. .com

-* .com sites are a hosted service offered by [Automattic](https://automattic.com/)
+- .com sites are a hosted service offered by [Automattic](https://automattic.com/)
-* .com sites don't offer much in the way of customization
+- .com sites don't offer much in the way of customization
-* .org sites are self-hosted by you
+- .org sites are self-hosted by you
-* .org sites are entirely customizable via plugins and themes
+- .org sites are entirely customizable via plugins and themes

 ---